Threads (1984 film): Retrospective

 Retrospective reviews have been very positive.
-On Metacritic, the film has a score of 92 based on 5 reviews, indicating "universal acclaim", whilst it has a Rotten Tomatoes score of 100% based on 10 reviews (with an average score of 8.90/10).
+On Metacritic, the film has a score of 92 based on 5 reviews, indicating "universal acclaim", whilst it has a Rotten Tomatoes score of 100% based on 15 reviews (with an average score of 8.90/10).
 The critical consensus reads: "An urgent warning against nuclear conflict, Threads is a chilling hypothetical that achieves visceral horror with its matter-of-fact presentation of an apocalypse".
+Journalist Jude Rogers described Threads as: "the world's most harrowing film".

 Peter Bradshaw of The Guardian called the film a "masterpiece", writing: "It wasn't until I saw Threads that I found that something on screen could make me break out in a cold, shivering sweat and keep me in that condition for 20 minutes, followed by weeks of depression and anxiety".
 Sam Toy of Empire gave the film a perfect score, writing that "this British work of (technically) science fiction teaches an unforgettable lesson in true horror" and went on to praise its ability "to create an almost impossible illusion on clearly paltry funds".
 Jonathan Hatfull of SciFiNow gave a perfect score to the remastered DVD of the film.
-"No one ever forgets the experience of watching Threads. [...It] is arguably the most devastating piece of television ever produced.
+"No one ever forgets the experience of watching Threads. [...
+It] is arguably the most devastating piece of television ever produced.
 It's perfectly crafted, totally human and so completely harrowing you'll think that you'll probably never want to watch it again."
 He praised the pacing and Hines' "impeccable" screenplay and described its portrayal of the "immediate effects" of the bombing as "jaw-dropping [...] watching the survivors in the days and weeks to come is heart-breaking".
 Both Little White Lies and The A.V.
 Club have emphasized the film's contemporary relevance, especially in light of political events such as Brexit.
 According to the former, the film paints a "nightmarish picture of a Britain woefully unprepared for what is coming, and reduced, when it does come, to isolation, collapse and medieval regression, with a failed health service, very little food being harvested, mass homelessness, and the pound and the penny losing all value".